 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s Rasputin the Mad Monk Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That concludes my Rasputin the Mad Monk blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.

 Summary: Rasputin the Mad Monk (1966) Blu-ray Review